slngshotx/lapCounter_and_ESP32/README.md

 ### Caveats
 - Select the Mega board in Race Coordinator since that allows configuration of all pins.
-- Do **not** configure pins 6,7,8,9,10 and 11 in the RC configuration screen, ensure they are set to UNUSED.
+- Do **not** configure pins 6,7,8,9,10 and 11 in the RC configuration screen, ensure they are set to *RESERVED*.
 On ESP32 these pins are reserved for flash memory use and will crash the board
 - Bluetooth classic is only available on some ESP32 implementation i.e. DevKit and will **not** work on S3 board.